gregphillips03/dsci401/README.md

 + The ```read_excel``` method takes a string argument for the worksheet you want to import.
 There are other paramaters you can specify as well.
 Since my spreadsheet contained multiple tabs within it, I used the ```sheet_name='fy17'``` argument as well.

 	+ Due to the size of the data, I was forced to download each month separately.
 The 'fy17' tab is where I aggregated each month by hand.
-Ergo, that's where I want pandas to look for the entirey of my incident records.
+Ergo, that's where I want pandas to look for the entirety of my incident records.

 + Here, you can see column names within the data set.
 I cleverly placed 'Worker Type' at index 0, as it will function as the dependent /response variable for this analysis.